-When making changes for a healthier lifestyle, do you remember to include what you are drinking?
-Beverages are the number one source of added sugar in our diets, which increase your risk for tooth decay, obesity, type 2 diabetes, and heart disease.
-Truth be told, a lot of empty calories and added sugar may be hiding in some of your favorite drinks.
-In order to make healthier beverage choices, here are a few things to consider.
+Our drink choices undoubtedly impact health.
+Beverages are the number one source of added sugar in the diet, which increases risk of tooth decay, obesity, type 2 diabetes, and heart disease.
+Empty calories and added sugar may be hiding in some of your favorite drinks.
+In this article, I will discuss how to make healthier beverage choices to impact health positively.

 In the video below, Amanda Haney provides tips on how to successfully drink healthy beverages.